 - Talking with someone face-to-face rather than emailing them may seem inefficient.
 Still, it can prevent problems when things are miscommunicated or misunderstood, and trust and relationships can be irreparably damaged.

-- All these and more can save massive amounts of time in the longer term and frequently avoid the failure of projects or other endeavors.
+- All of these and more can save significant time in the long term and often prevent the failure of projects or other endeavors.

 No extra time needed

-Second, much conversational work does not require additional time but takes a different approach.
+Second, much conversational work does not require additional time; it simply takes a different approach.
 The following habits take little or no extra time:

 - Making a meeting or a presentation more conversational.